bencrowder/scanbook/README.md

 - `--threshold NUM` -- set the threshold value, if the images are turning out too light or too dark; must be an odd number (default: 19)
 - `--no-cleanup` -- leave the `__SLUG` folder (handy if you want to do anything with the processed image files)
+- `--verbose`

-Example: `scanbook --threshold 27 --no-cleanup war-and-peace *.jpg
+Example: `scanbook --verbose --threshold 27 --no-cleanup war-and-peace *.jpg